 It seems to be a good idea to have a digital OLED display on the lens to show the aperture values, distance and depth of field, but if you are shooting outdoors it becomes quite hard for you to read the display, however, it’s not the case in indoor lighting.

 The focusing motor is generally quick to respond when tasked to activate focusing mechanism on subjects at different distances.
 It moves the elements inside the lens with a great smoothness from one position to the other.
 It’s almost quiet when shooting pictures but you can just about hear it when capturing videos.

-The 24-70mm f/2.8 S lens focuses very fast.
+The Nikon NIKKOR Z 24-70mm f/2.8 S focuses very fast.
 It can be more hesitant if you take it out for night-time shooting in some dimly lit conditions with low subject contrast, but this can be attributed to the AF of the camera and you can’t blame the lens’s response for this.
 In regular lighting conditions, on the other hand, the lens feels quite responsive.

 Nikon’s NIKKOR Z 24-70mm f/4 S is a light, affordable and compact kit lens, yet it can be put on the list of top performer lenses due to its lack of distortion, sharpness and chromatic aberration control.
 The f/2.8 version performs even better.

-Nikkor Z 24-70mm f/2.8 S is an impressive lens.
-At first, we thought that the Nikon couldn’t do better than the NIKKOR Z 24-70mm f/4 S as it came with a great ability to control color aberration and distortion that it left a very little room for improvement, but the 24-70mm f/2.8 S is even sharper in the center, more sharp at the edges, and not only it delivers higher levels of resolution, but also maintains an amazing consistency throughout the focal length and aperture range.
+The Nikon NIKKOR Z 24-70mm f/2.8 S is an impressive lens.
+At first, we thought that Nikon couldn’t do better than the NIKKOR Z 24-70mm f/4 S as it came with a great ability to control color aberration and distortion that it left a very little room for improvement.
+But the 24-70mm f/2.8 S is even sharper in the center, more sharp at the edges, and not only delivers higher levels of resolution, but also maintains an amazing consistency throughout the focal length and aperture range.